protontypes/open-source-in-environmental-sustainability/open-source-in-environmental-sustainability/index.md

 - Want to contribute to OpenSustain.tech by identifying new and missing projects.
 - Have experience visualising or processing data with Python and know how to integrate such data into a new website.
 - Are a funder and want to support these developer communities via open infrastructure funds, consortia-based support or other collaborative models across institutions and regions.
-- Want to help us build any of the recommendations and future directions of OpenSustain.Tech.
+- Want to help us build any of the recommendations and future directions of OpenSustain.tech.

 For these and any other enquiry please reach out via email to [Tobias](mailto:tobias.augspurger@protontypes.eu), [Eirini](mailto:eirinimalliaraki@gmail.com) or [Josh](mailto:josh@opencorridor.org):